zhitkur/DayZzz/README.md

 # DayZzz
-[ External ] DayZ meme

-for learning purposes only and was tested only in offline mode.
-I am not responsible for anything that happened through the source.
+For learning purposes only and not responsible for any problems with the code.

-In addition, since it is a Memory Read/Write function in User-mode, if you want to bypass AC you need to change it to Kernel Memory Read/Write function(not C&P), If you use the program on an online server, it is 100% detect.
+If you use it without any modification, you will get a ban.

-## Features
+## Feature
-- Draw ESP (Player, Zombie, Car)
+- Draw esp (Player, Zombie, Car)

 ## Pictures
 ![1](https://user-images.githubusercontent.com/70523536/145586801-2de7d331-f5b8-4823-825f-43d4b478ea03.png)